Minimal Distance of Propositional Models: Introduction

 \section{Introduction}

 We investigate the solution spaces of Boolean constraint satisfaction problems built from atomic constraints by means of conjunction and variable identification.
 We study three minimization problems in connection with Hamming distance: Given an instance of a constraint satisfaction problem in the form of a generalized conjunctive formula over a set of atomic constraints, the first problem asks to find a satisfying assignment with minimal Hamming distance to a given assignment ($\NearestSol$, $\NSOL$).
-Note that for this problem we do not assume the given assignment to satisfy the formula.
-For the second problem one is also given an instance of a constraint satisfaction problem and has to find a satisfying assignment with minimal Hamming distance to a given assignment that satisfies the formula ($\NextSol$, $\XSOL$).
+Note that for this problem we assume neither that the given assignment satisfies the formula nor that the solution is different from the assignment.
+The second problem is similar to the first one, but this time the given assignment has to satisfy the formula and we look for another solution with minimal Hamming distance ($\NextSol$, $\XSOL$).
 The third problem is to find two satisfying assignments with minimal Hamming distance among all satisfying assignments ($\MinSolDistance$, $\MSD$).
+Note that the dual problem $\MaxSolDistance$ has been studied in~\cite{CrescenziR-02}.

+The $\NSOL$ problem appears in several guises throughout literature.
+E.g., a common problem in Artificial Intelligence is to find solutions of constraints close to an initial configuration; our problem is an abstraction of this setting for the Boolean domain.
+Bailleux and Marquis~\cite{BailleuxM-06} describe such applications in detail and introduce the decision problem $\DistanceSAT$: Given a propositional formula~$\varphi$, a partial interpretation~$I$, and a bound~$k$, is there a satisfying assignment differing from~$I$ in no more than $k$ variables?
+It is straightforward to show that $\DistanceSAT$ corresponds to the decision variant of our problem with existential quantification (called $\dNSOLpp$ later on).
+While \cite{BailleuxM-06} investigates the complexity of $\DistanceSAT$ for a few relevant classes of formulas and empirically evaluates two algorithms, we analyze the decision and the optimization problem for arbitrary semantic restrictions on the formulas.

+Hamming distance also plays an important role in belief revision.
+The result of revising/updating a formula~$\varphi$ by another formula~$\psi$ is characterized by the set of models of~$\psi$ that are closest to the models of~$\varphi$.
+Dalal~\cite{Dalal-88} selects the models of~$\psi$ having a minimal Hamming distance to models of~$\varphi$ to be the models that result from the change.

-As it is common, we analyze the complexity of our optimization problems through a parameter, representing the atomic constraints allowed to be used in the constraint satisfaction problem.
-We give a complete classification of the complexity of approximation with respect to this parameterization.
+As is common, we analyze the complexity of our optimization problems modulo a parameter that specifies the atomic constraints allowed to occur in the constraint satisfaction problem.
+We give a complete classification of the approximation complexity with respect to this parameterization.
 It turns out that our problems can either be solved in polynomial time, or they are complete for a well-known optimization class, or else they are equivalent to well-known hard optimization problems.